 - Pain may spread down your arm towards the elbow or wrist.

-- The pain made worse when lying on your affected shoulder.
+- The pain is made worse when lying on your affected shoulder.

-- The pain made worse when using your arm above your head.
+- The pain is made worse when using your arm above your head.

 - Painful arc of movement – shoulder pain felt between 60 – 90° of the arm moving up and outwards.